On the genesis of BBP formulas: Introduction

 \subsection{Acknowledgements}

 We are very grateful to the anonymous referee that has made a large number of interesting suggestions to improve the exposition.
+We thank also Tomohiro Yamada for pointing out several corrections.
 The second author was partially supported by Project MINECO (Spain) PGC2018-095448-B-I00.